fivetran/dbt_linkedin_source/README.md

-# LinkedIn Ad Analytics (Source)
+# LinkedIn Ad Analytics Source ([docs](https://fivetran-dbt-linkedin.netlify.app/#!/overview))

 This package models LinkedIn Ad Analytics data from [Fivetran's connector](https://fivetran.com/docs/applications/linkedin-ads).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/linkedin-ads#schemainformation).

 ## Models
 This package contains staging models, designed to work simultaneously with our [LinkedIn Ad Analytics modeling package](https://github.com/fivetran/dbt_linkedin) and our [multi-platform Ad Reporting package](https://github.com/fivetran/dbt_ad_reporting).

 The staging models:
 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`
     * Timestamps are appended with `_at`